ds4dm/CNG-Instances/README.md

 This repository contains the synthetic instances and results for the Critical Node Game (Dragotto, Boukhtouta and Lodi, 2022).

 ## Results
-There are two files:
+The folder *results* contains the result files:
-- *results_realworld.csv* contains the results for the real-world instances based on network dumps
+- *something_full.csv* contains the full results for something = real or syn
-- *results_syn.csv* contains the results for the synthetic instances
+- *something_aggregate.csv* contains the aggregate results for something = real or syn

 ## Instances